 2. Implement automation to reduce time to threat detection

-Find out more about a best-in-class cybersecurity portfolio for your organisation with Brightsolid’s MDR solution that features both SIEM and SOAR capabilities.
+Find out more about a best-in-class cybersecurity portfolio for your organisation with Brightsolid’s MDR solution that features SIEM and SOAR capabilities.

 3. Double down on access authentication and verification

 Adding another layer to your authentication process ensures access is only ever granted to verified requests.
 By authenticating, authorising and encrypting every access request, you can minimise lateral movement and build additional resilience within your security architecture and across your hybrid infrastructure.
-A model like Microsoft’s Zero Trust is a great example, with a ‘never trust and always verify’ approach, Zero Trust assumes breach to verify every request as though it comes from an open network.
+A model like Microsoft’s Zero Trust is a great example; with a ‘never trust and always verify’ approach, Zero Trust assumes a breach to verify every request as though it comes from an open network.

 4. Build security into your cloud infrastructure from day one